Jbsco/ESP-aqua-CO2/README.md

 ## Software Setup
 ### 1. **Install PlatformIO**
-- Install [PlatformIO IDE](https://platformio.org/) in your shell of choice, or use the VS Code extension.
+- Install [PlatformIO](https://platformio.org/) in your shell of choice, or use the VS Code extension.

 ### 2. **Clone This Repository**
 ```bash